OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 - **#SMALLMODEL** (development-time datascience).
 Small model: overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 - **#ADDTRAINNOISE** (development-time datascience).
 Add train noise.
 TODO: Add noise to the training set.

   Links to standards:

   - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?

 ---